DGCA Commercial Pilot License (CPL) Exams

 The DGCA CPL theory exam covers 5 subjects — Air Navigation, Aviation Meteorology, Air Regulations, Technical General, and Technical Specific.
 Each paper is 100 multiple-choice questions in 2.5 hours with a 70% passing mark.
 No negative marking applies.

 The Directorate General of Civil Aviation (DGCA) CPL theory exams assess core pilot knowledge across five highly competitive papers.
 Known for rigorous testing environments and high precision margins, passing requires structured conceptual reading alongside active exam simulation.
-Heading provides Indian flight cadets with modern, syllabus-aligned simulation interfaces that build speed, accuracy, and stress resilience.
+Heading380 provides Indian flight cadets with modern, syllabus-aligned simulation interfaces that build speed, accuracy, and stress resilience.

 The exam structure is parted into Air Navigation, Aviation Meteorology, Air Regulations, Technical General, and Technical Specific.
 Air Navigation remains the most challenging subject, featuring heavy wind triangle calculations on the mechanical physical computer (E6B/CX-3) and complex radial track geometries.

-🚀 High-yield focus: Navigation formulas, VOR tracking, and Altimeter altimetry correction calculations carry approximately 60% of the total marking weight in the Air Navigation paper.
+High-yield focus: Navigation formulas, VOR tracking, and Altimeter altimetry correction calculations carry approximately 60% of the total marking weight in the Air Navigation paper.

 Theoretical Subject Syllabus Blocks